-Monotone sequences (both increasing and decreasing) have a very important property: they always have a limit, either finite or infinite.
-This result, known as the monotone sequence limit theorem, tells us precisely that an increasing sequence tends to its supremum, while a decreasing sequence tends to its infimum.
+Monotonic sequences (both increasing and decreasing) enjoy a very important property: they always have a limit, finite or infinite.
+This result, known as the monotonic sequence limit theorem, tells us precisely that an increasing sequence converges to its supremum, while a decreasing sequence converges to its infimum.

 Table of Contents

-Theorem (limit of a monotone sequence).
-Let \( \{ a_n \}\) be a monotone sequence.
-Then it has a limit, and we have:
+Theorem (limit of a monotonic sequence).
+Let \( \{ a_n \}\) be a monotonic sequence.
+Then it has a limit and we have

 \[ \lim_{n \to \infty} a_n = \begin{cases} \sup\limits_{n \in \mathbb{N}} a_n \in \mathbb{ R } \cup \{ +\infty \} &\text{if} \ \{ a_n \} \ \text{is increasing,} \\ \inf\limits_{n \in \mathbb{N}} a_n \in \mathbb{ R } \cup \{ -\infty \} &\text{if} \ \{ a_n \} \ \text{is decreasing.} \end{cases} \]